pkschrank/group-project-2/README.md

 All unprofitable trades were correcly predicted as explained by the 100 % precision score in the majority class with only 13% false negatives.

 The precision score on the minority class (buy signal) was only 49% while the recall was 100%.
-Such scores indicate that all actual buy signals were identified correctly in the testing set, but there were approximately twice the number of false positives also.
+Such scores indicate that all actual buy signals were identified correctly in the testing set, but for every correct idenfitication there was a false positive trade too.

 Given the high number of false positives and the expected transaction costs of actually trading on this signal, it is possible this application does not produce a profitable trading strategy.
 Further analysis is required.